Loading...

 Frequently Asked Questions

-For FY 2023, MEPRD is offering a total of three (3) grant opportunities.
+For FY 2025, MEPRD is offering a total of three (3) grant opportunities.
 A brief description of each program is listed below.
-For more information about a particular program, click on the icon located beside it to be redirected to the corresponding grant program homepage.
+For more information about a particular program, click the link beside it to be redirected to the corresponding grant program homepage.

 MEPRD grants are awarded on a first-come, first-served basis to eligible applicants for eligible projects or events.
 Applications must be complete and meet all requirements.